 Additionally, having a cyber insurance policy in place will provide the necessary protection, should an unfortunate incident occur.
 Cyber policies are put in place to help pay the costs associated with an attack, including first-and third-party expenses.

-First-party coverage funds the costs associated with responding to a breach, which include a breach coach; forensic investigation; public relations; notification process based on state laws; credit monitoring or call center management; data restoration; lost revenue from business interruption; extortion demands and social engineering fraud expense.
-Defense and damages from third-party lawsuits should be covered under the third-party expenses.
+First-party coverage funds the costs associated with responding to a breach, which includes a breach coach; forensic investigation; public relations; notification process based on state laws; credit monitoring or call center management; data restoration; lost revenue from business interruption; extortion demands and social engineering fraud expense.
+Defense and damages from third-party lawsuits should be covered under third-party expenses.

 A good incident response plan should dovetail with the cyber policy, meaning the response plan should list the “pre-approved” providers that can be used during any breach response effort.
-If an organization incurs expenses from vendors that are not on their insurance carrier’s approved “panel,” the organization could minimize their insurance recovery.
+If an organization incurs expenses from vendors that are not on their insurance carrier’s approved “panel,” the organization could minimize its insurance recovery.